Design Engineering Theory Topics - Home Page

 • You must ensure all the holes are drilled before placing components, as it is usually very difficult to drill holes after the components are placed.

-2 Scales of Production
+2 Scales of production

-• When you decide to manufacture a product, it is important to choose the correct scale.
+• When you decide to manufacture a product it is important to choose the correct scale.
 Smaller production numbers will a require very different process compared to large scale production.

 • The method you choose to produce your design will have a significant impact on the cost to produce it as well as the setup costs.